bird-house/finch/docs/source/deploying.rst

 Start Finch PyWPS service
 -------------------------

-After successful installation you can start the service using the ``finch`` command-line.
+After successful installation, you can start the service using the ``finch`` command-line:

 .. code-block:: console